Berlioz in Paris

 Cimetière de Montmartre

-Berlioz, together with his two wives Harriet Smithson (†1854) and Marie Recio (†1862), is buried in the Cimetière de Montmartre, along an avenue of the cemetery called after him (Berlioz relates the interment of his wives here in his Memoirs, Postface).
-The present monument dates from 1970, and was set up by national subscription at the initiative of Henri Poussigue.
-Berlioz’s remains were scheduled to be removed to the Panthéon in 2003, the year of the bicentenary of his birth, but the project has now been cancelled altogether.
+We have included in this page scanned images of Berlioz’s tomb as it was in 1887 and in the 1920s.
+The present monument dates from 1970, and was set up by national subscription at the initiative of Henri Poussigue, in connection with the centenary of the composer’s death in 1969.
+Berlioz’s remains were scheduled to be removed to the Panthéon in 2003, the year of the bicentenary of his birth, but the project was subsequently cancelled altogether.

 Many friends and contemporaries of Berlioz are also buried at Montmartre cemetery.
 They include Théophile Gautier, Heinrich Heine, Frédérick Lemaître, Adolphe Sax, Horace Vernet, Pauline Garcia Viardot, and Alfred de Vigny, among others.